saucelabs/sauce-docs/docs/error-reporting/advanced/coroner/client-usage.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 Interaction with the coronerd object store can be done through the web console or the command-line tools.
-This section focuses on the coroner tool, which is a command-line client for interacting with the object store.
-It is easy to use but allows for complex queries and integrates easily into your terminal development environment.
+This section focuses on the coroner tool, a command-line client for interacting with the object store.
+It is straightforward but allows for complex queries and integrates efficiently into your terminal development environment.

 ## Initial Setup

 ### Coroner 0.12.0 or Newer

-After a user has been added to the object store, they must log into a server to interact with it.
+After adding a user to the object store, the user must log in to a server to interact with it.

 For example, to initiate a session with the object store located at errors.company.com, use the following command: